 Where to Boondock in Kentucky

-Kentucky is a beautiful place with a fantastic array of activities.
+Kentucky is a beautiful place for RV travel with a fantastic array of activities.
 By taking advantage of boondocking, visitors lower their travel costs and come closer to the impressive views and hikes that seem to appear around every bend while traveling through the state.
-When you boondock in a rented RVshare vehicle, your horizons become limitless, and your memories stick with you for a lifetime.
+Need an RV for the trip?
+You can always rent one from RVshare.